-User authentication might be required to validate user rights when using TOSHIBA Password Utility to delete or change passwords, etc.
+User authentication might be required to validate user rights when using System Password to delete or change passwords, and so on.

 Set (button)

 Click this button to register a password.
 After a password is set, you are prompted to enter it when you start the computer.